dhairya0907/Chat-Application/README.md

 ### What I learned
 * How to update chats in real time.
 * How to authenticate user and have unique username.
-* How to develop both IOS and Android appliction at once.
+* How to develop both IOS and Android application at once.

 <!-- GETTING STARTED -->
 ## Getting Started

-To host web applictaion on user localhost follow below steps :
+To host web application on user localhost follow below steps :

 ### Prerequisites